India crush Scotland to stay in hunt

 KL Rahul clattered 50 off 18 balls and Rohit Sharma hit 30 off 16 as India reached 89-2 in just 6.3 overs.

-This crushing win crucially takes India's net run-rate, which determines who progresses if multiple teams finish equal on the same points, above both New Zealand and Afghanistan in Group 2.
+This crushing win crucially takes India's net run-rate, which determines who progresses if multiple teams finish equal on the same points, above both New Zealand's and Afghanistan's in Group 2.

 New Zealand, who beat Namibia earlier on Friday, are two points above India and Afghanistan, so will progress if they beat Afghanistan on Sunday and join leaders Pakistan in the semi-finals.